Battle of Jutland: Controversy

-At the time, Jellicoe was criticised for his caution and for allowing Scheer to escape.
-Beatty, in particular, was convinced that Jellicoe had missed a tremendous opportunity to annihilate the High Seas Fleet and win what would amount to another Trafalgar.
+At the time, Jellicoe was criticised for his caution and allowing Scheer to escape as the British had hoped for another Trafalgar.
 Jellicoe was promoted away from active command to become First Sea Lord, the professional head of the Royal Navy, while Beatty replaced him as commander of the Grand Fleet.

 The controversy raged within the navy and in public for about a decade after the war.
 Criticism focused on Jellicoe's decision at 19:15.
 Scheer had ordered his cruisers and destroyers forward in a torpedo attack to cover the turning away of his battleships.
 Jellicoe chose to turn to the south-east, and so keep out of range of the torpedoes.
 Supporters of Jellicoe, including the historian Cyril Falls, pointed to the folly of risking defeat in battle when one already has command of the sea.
-Jellicoe himself, in a letter to the Admiralty seventeen months before the battle, said that he intended to turn his fleet away from any mass torpedo attack (that being the universally accepted proper tactical response to such attacks, practised by all the major navies of the world).
+Jellicoe himself, in a letter to the Admiralty seventeen months before the battle, said that he intended to turn his fleet away from any mass torpedo attack.
 He said that, in the event of a fleet engagement in which the enemy turned away, he would assume they intended to draw him over mines or submarines, and he would decline to be so drawn.
 The Admiralty approved this plan and expressed full confidence in Jellicoe at the time (October 1914).

-The stakes were high, the pressure on Jellicoe immense, and his caution certainly understandable.
-His judgement might have been that even 90% odds in favour were not good enough to bet the British Empire.
-Churchill said of the battle that Jellicoe "was the only man on either side who could have lost the war in an afternoon."

-The criticism of Jellicoe also fails to sufficiently credit Scheer, who was determined to preserve his fleet by avoiding the full British battle line, and who showed great skill in effecting his escape.
+The stakes were high, the pressure on Jellicoe immense, and his caution it may be argued was understandable.
+Jellicoe had not only the responsibility of immediate command of the Grand Fleet, the defence of the British waters and British trade; but also of the maintenance of the blockade of Germany which hinged on the continuing presence and superiority of the Grand Fleet.
+Therefore, Jellicoe had to consider the wider strategic consequences of his actions and results of the battle; which outweighed the short term benefits of a more outright victory.
+Churchill said of the battle that Jellicoe "was the only man on either side who could have lost the war in an afternoon."The criticism of Jellicoe also fails to sufficiently credit Scheer, who was determined to preserve his fleet by avoiding the full British battle line, and who showed great skill in effecting his escape.